damerell/crawl/README.md

 #### Internet Play

 You can play Crawl online, competing with other players or watching them.
-Click "Play Online Now!" on [the Crawl homepage](https://crawl.develz.org/) to find your closest server.
-You can play in your browser or over SSH.
+[General instructions on how to play](https://crawl.develz.org/wordpress/howto) come from the vanilla developers; we have [a page](http://crawl.montres.org.uk/about.html) mentioning places you can play Stoat Soup online.

 #### Offline Play

-Both classical ASCII and tiles (GUI) versions of Crawl are available to [download for Linux, Windows and OS X](https://crawl.develz.org/download.htm).
+To play Stoat Soup offline you will have to compile it yourself, I regret.

 ## Community

 ### Web
-Our official homepage is [https://crawl.develz.org](https://crawl.develz.org/).
+Stone Soup's official homepage is [https://crawl.develz.org](https://crawl.develz.org/).
 You can find online play, offline downloads, a community forum and the development bug tracker/wiki.

 ### IRC
 Chat with fellow crawlers in [##crawl on irc.freenode.net](https://webchat.freenode.net/?channels=##crawl), or talk development in [##crawl-dev](https://webchat.freenode.net/?channels=##crawl-dev).